List of The King of Fighters characters: Vice and Mature

 Since then, both have appeared in the "dream match" games The King of Fighters '98 and The King of Fighters 2002 (games in the King of Fighters series with no canonical connection).
 Vice has also appeared in Capcom vs. SNK: Millennium Fight 2000 and the sequel.
 Mature is a playable character in The King of Fighters XII, exclusive to the home console version of game.

 With Vice's return in The King of Fighters XIII, Iori's 1996 team is reunited for the first time since The King of Fighters 2002.
 In The King of Fighters XIII, both women are spirits, reflecting their fates at the end of the 1996 tournament.
 With the rise of a new Orochi crisis brought on by Ash Crimson's meddling, they convince Iori to enter the new tournament to settle matters and stop whatever it is Ash has in mind.

 The duo returns in The King of Fighters XIV to team up with Iori once more since The King of Fighters XIII.
 After witnessing the possible return of Orochi, they quietly return to the shadows from once they came.

-In The King of Fighters XV, the two are briefly mentioned in Iori's background story telling him that they would stand back and watch him from the audience this time, resulting in the duo not participating in the tournament that year.
+In The King of Fighters XV, the two are briefly mentioned in Iori's background story telling him that they would stand back and watch him from the audience this time.
+They are set to return as downloadable content.

 In the 2010 live-action film adaptation of The King of Fighters, Vice is played by Bernice Liu, and Mature by Monique Ganderton.

+Chizuru Kagura

+Chizuru Kagura (神楽 ちづる, Kagura Chizuru) is a member of the Yata clan who holds one of the three sacred artifacts, the Yata Mirror, that originally sealed the serpent monster Orochi eighteen hundred years ago.
+As the younger heiress of the Yata clan, the other being her older twin sister Maki Kagura, Chizuru was raised as a priestess who maintains the duty of keeping the diligent seal on Orochi intact.
+One night, Goenitz visited their home and destroyed the seal after killing Maki since the Yata Mirror cannot fight Orochi nor Goenitz's strength alone without the aid of the other two clans.
+Though in a weaken state, Orochi was released from its seal and Goenitz leaves satisfied.
+Before her death, Maki passes on the responsibilities of the seal to Chizuru, begging her to bring the three clans together to defeat Orochi.
+Ten years afterwards, Chizuru becomes a very successful and prestigious businesswoman and the owner of Kagura Enterprises.
+During this time, she secretly kept track with the King of Fighters tournaments since it began with Geese Howard and comes up with an idea to bringing the clans together.
+She is playable in The King of Fighters '96, The King of Fighters '97, The King of Fighters 2003 and The King of Fighters XV.
+In the 2010 live-action film adaptation of The King of Fighters, Chizuru is portrayed by Chinese-Canadian actress Françoise Yip.